avoidwork/tenso/README.md

 ```

 ## Authentication
-The `protect` Array is the endpoints that will require authentication. `LinkedIn` support is planned.
+The `protect` Array is the endpoints that will require authentication.
+Some authentication methods rely on sessions.

 ### Basic Auth
 ```javascript